Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.

 3. Increased Wear and Tear

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can cause obnoxious sounds when on and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate excessively.
+This can cause annoying sounds when running and even require air conditioning repair.

 - Shake loose refrigerant lines and cause a costly refrigerant leak.